Marco I Sanudo: Competition between Venice and Genoa

-After the 11th century, Italian merchant cities, mainly the Republic of Venice and Republic of Genoa, developed their trade with the Orient, mostly Constantinople and Egypt, first stages of the silk road.
+After the 11th century, Italian merchant cities, mainly the Republic of Venice and Republic of Genoa, developed their trade with the Orient, mostly Constantinople and Egypt, the first stages of the silk road.
 Trade routes of both cities were almost identical.
-Venetian boats ran alongside the East coast of the Adriatic Sea with stops in Zara, Dyrrachium and Corfou, then around the Peloponnese with Koroni and up the Aegean and Cyclades with stops in Naxos, Euboea and Thessaloniki to Constantinople, or via Crete, Alexandria and Syria to Egypt.
-The Genoan ships ran alongside the West coast of Italy, crossed the Strait of Messina then the Strait of Otranto to Corfou, round the Peloponnese stopping at Monemvasia, up the Aegean and Cyclades with stops in Chios to Constantinople or via Milos, Naxos and Amorgos to Egypt and Syria.
+Venetian boats ran alongside the East coast of the Adriatic Sea with stops in Zara, Dyrrachium and Corfu, then around the Peloponnese with Koroni and up the Aegean and Cyclades with stops in Naxos, Euboea and Thessaloniki to Constantinople, or via Crete, Alexandria and Syria to Egypt.
+The Genoan ships ran alongside the West coast of Italy, crossed the Strait of Messina then the Strait of Otranto to Corfu, round the Peloponnese stopping at Monemvasia, up the Aegean and Cyclades with stops in Chios to Constantinople or via Milos, Naxos and Amorgos to Egypt and Syria.
 Thus, the cities were competing to control the stopping places.

 The competition grew in the 12th century.
 Venice had secured privileges from Emperor Isaac II Angelos.
 His successor Alexios III Angelos resented Venetian control of the Byzantine trade.
 He tried to give more room to Genoa, as well as Pisa (to avoid giving Genoa all the power).
 Thus, the Genoan marine crushed the very pirates the Republic had created to cripple Venetian (and Byzantine) trade.
 The Genoan district in Constantinople became larger in 1201.
 The Pisan influence grew also in Thessaloniki.
 Venice could not let these go unaddressed.
 When Alexios Angelos asked the crusaders to help him become Emperor, they could not refuse.
 A new Emperor, owing his throne to the crusaders and Venice, was what the city needed to regain its commercial power in the Byzantine Empire.